litlfred/smart-ra/input/pagecontent/overview.md

 - _Health Financing_: Influencing health-financing models and processes through enhanced data availability and standardization.

-- _Regulation and Oversigh_t: Strengthening regulation, oversight, and patient safety by leveraging performance data and reducing errors.
+- _Regulation and Oversight_: Strengthening regulation, oversight, and patient safety by leveraging performance data and reducing errors.

 - _Data-driven Policy-Making and Resource Allocation_: Informing health policy-making and resource allocation through improved data quality and insights.

 The development of technical specifications for Digital Public Infrastructure (DPI) in health is crucial for ensuring that governments and software developers can build interoperable, scalable, and secure digital health systems.
 For governments, clear technical specifications enable the consistent evaluation and procurement of digital solutions that align with national health goals and global standards.
 For software developers, these specifications provide a framework to ensure their products meet the needs of diverse health systems, fostering innovation while adhering to best practices in privacy, security, and interoperability.
 However, to ensure that these digital solutions meet the established criteria, there is a need for a clearinghouse mechanism.
 Such a clearinghouse would serve as a trusted repository, curating DPI-based digital health solutions that have been rigorously assessed against the technical specifications.
 This would provide stakeholders with reliable, quality-assured solutions, driving confidence in the adoption of digital technologies that are essential for advancing health outcomes, particularly in low-resource settings.

-\

 #### WHO-ITU Flagship Programme of Work